AakashSahni/Netflix-Clone/README.md

 # Netflix-Clone
-Netflix clone  create using Html and Css
+Netflix clone is create  by using Html and Css